 2. RRSPs - Registered Retirement Savings Plans (RRSPs) only permit one type of designation: beneficiary.
 If the named beneficiary is your married or common-law spouse and the funds are transferred into his or her own registered account, no tax will be payable on the funds unless and until they are subsequently withdrawn.
 Similarly, if the funds transfer to a Registered Disability Savings Plan (RDSP) for the benefit of your financially dependent mentally or physically disabled child or grandchild, tax continues to be deferred.
 Finally, if funds are transferred to your minor beneficiary the funds can either be taxed in their hands or used to purchase a term certain annuity to age 18.
 But to the extent the funds transfer to someone other than your spouse or financially dependent child or grandchild (or don’t flow into such beneficiary’s RRSP, Registered Retirement Income Fund (RRIF) or RDSP) the full value of the RRSP will be taxable in the deceased’s year of death.

-4. Other types of accounts and considerations - Locked-in plans, segregated funds, pension plans and insurance contracts all have distinct rules about beneficiary designations as well.
+5. Other types of accounts and considerations - Other types of accounts, such as locked-in plans, segregated funds, and registered pension plans all have distinct rules about beneficiary designations as well.
 Knowing your options is critical to making the best choice for you.
 What does it mean to name an irrevocable beneficiary?
 What impact does naming a beneficiary have on creditor protecting the registered plan or insurance policy?
 What’s the appeal of being able to name a beneficiary on a segregated fund?
 Also, does your investment allow you to name an alternate or contingent beneficiary?
 If so, you may wish to consider naming an alternate or contingent beneficiary in the event your primary beneficiary predeceases you.

 Ensuring the right result